After the Removal of Multiple Teeth

 Home Instructions After the Removal of Multiple Teeth

 A small amount of bleeding is to be expected following the operation to remove multiple teeth.
 If bleeding occurs, place a gauze pad directly over the bleeding socket and apply biting pressure for 1 hour.
 Repeat this process every hour until the bleeding stops.
-Depending on medications you may take and how well you are placing and biting on the gauze pads the the bleeding may stop in an hour, or last a up to a day.
+Depending on medications you may take and how well you are placing and biting on the gauze pads the bleeding may stop in an hour, or last up to a day.
 If bleeding is not stopping, you can use a black tea bag to help.
 Rinse the tea bag with warm water and express the excess water from the tea bag.
 Then place the tea bag over the area, place a gauze pad over the tea bag and apply pressure for 1 hour.
 The tannic acid in the black tea helps to form a clot by contracting blood vessels.
 If bleeding, avoid hot liquids, exercise, and elevate the head.
 If bleeding persists, call our office immediately.

 Use ice packs (externally) on the cheek near the surgical site.
 Apply ice for the first 36 hours only.
 Apply ice for 15 minutes of each hour for the first 36 hours while you are awake.